christinahedges/TESS-SIP/README.md

 ## Acknowledgements

 This tool uses the [lightkurve](https://github.com/keplerGO/lightkurve) tool to build a SIP, and relies on the `RegressionCorrector` and `SparseDesignMatrix` lightkurve tools.
 The SIP project was developed in part at the `online.tess.science` meeting, which took place globally in 2020 September.
+This research made use of [Astropy](http://www.astropy.org.) a community-developed core Python package for Astronomy.